-Our leadership development efforts focus on multi-day Servant Leadership training sessions, in which approximately 24% of our leadership team participated in 2021 in spite of the limitations on in-person training as a result of COVID-19related travel restrictions.
-These leadership training sessions, generally conducted in-person but also available online, are developed and administered by dedicated internal resources and also include participation by the senior leadership team.
+Our leadership development efforts focus on multi-day Servant Leadership training sessions, in which approximately 38% of our leadership team participated in 2022, following 24% participation in 2021, as we generally returned to inperson training, with online options also available.
+These leadership training sessions are developed and administered by dedicated internal resources and also include participation by the senior leadership team.

-In addition, the Company provides a broad range of other training and on-the-job learning opportunities, including district management training, varying leadership webinar topics, and other safety, sales, maintenance, operations and financial training courses engaging every level of employee throughout the Company.
-In 2021, we added a retention-focused program called "Rethinking Retention" to our leadership training and development efforts with a focus on skills in key areas that influence employee tenure.
+In addition, the Company provides a broad range of other training and on-the-job learning opportunities, including district management training, varying leadership webinar topics, and other safety, sales, maintenance, operations and financial training courses engaging every level of our employees throughout the Company.
+In 2022, we expanded our retention-focused program called "Intentional Retention" to our leadership training and development efforts with a focus on skills in key areas that influence employee tenure.

-Through our Learning Management System ("LMS"), we track employee progress and can utilize the LMS to share new course topics and additional content.
-We continued to expand training opportunities available to our employees and increased the number of sessions offered by over 18% in 2021 from the prior year, with approximately 63% of all employees participating in either a virtual or in-person training.
+Through our Learning Management System, or LMS, we track employee progress and can utilize the LMS to share new course topics and additional content.
+We continued to expand training opportunities available to our employees and increased the number of sessions offered by over 40% in 2022 from the prior year, with approximately 72% of all employees participating in either a virtual or in-person training.